 THE BROTHERS MANKIEWICZ News, reviews, podcasts:

-TURNER CLASSIC MOVIES (TCM) presents MANKIEWICZ FAMILY WEEKEND, March 27-29, 8 PM.
-Joining TCM Host Ben Mankiewicz (grandson of Herman), Joseph’s daughter, Alex Mankiewicz and Sydney Stern will talk about the Mankiewicz family and seven Mankiewicz movies TCM will run over three nights.
-Highlights include surrealist gem MILLION DOLLAR LEGS (1932) and CITIZEN KANE (1941).
+Click here to see Sydney’s appearances as guest host on TURNER CLASSIC MOVIES (TCM) MANKIEWICZ FAMILY WEEKEND, March 27-29.
+Joining TCM Host Ben Mankiewicz (grandson of Herman), Joseph’s daughter, Alex Mankiewicz, Sydney talked about the Mankiewicz family and seven Mankiewicz movies TCM over three nights.
+Here are their discussions of the brothers’ classics:

 AWARD: 2020 Peter C. Rollins Book Award, Southwest Popular and American Culture Association.